 So I’m finally starting to see more clearly into my wishes, longings and dreams.
 And I feel more certain and confident about pursuing them.
 I believe this is a giant step forward and half of the journey made because often the conception phase takes longer than the execution phase.

-All that needs to be done now is just build my life around my freshly recognised values – freedom of time, freedom of movement, life not ruled by possessions and financial burden, experiences over possessions, contact with nature, learning life skills, aligning with own unique gifts, creative expression, having enough, leaving no impact.
+All that needs to be done now is just build my life around my freshly recognised values – freedom of time, freedom of movement, life not ruled by possessions and financial burden, experiences over possessions, contact with nature, learning life skills, aligning with my own unique gifts, creative expression, having enough, leaving no impact.

 So far so good.